Guqin Handbooks

 See also the sample page (248 KB)

-On this website, commentary on individual melodies is linked either through the melody list, through the earliest handbook which includes it, or (for those with most detail) alphabetically via my repertoire.
-Detailed commentary is mostly limited to melodies I have personally reconstructed.
+On this website, commentary on individual melodies is linked either through the earliest handbook which includes it, through the Guide to existing guqin pieces in tablature, or alphabetically via my repertoire lise.
+For many there is detailed commentary, though this is mostly limited to melodies I have personally reconstructed.

-The annotated handbook list has commentary on individual handbooks and links to further commentary on most of those published before the end of the Ming dynasty in 1644.
-In all I have reconstructed and recorded over 250 melodies from these and a few later handbooks.
-These include the following (with links showing the number of melodies I have reconstructed from that handbook):6
+The annotated handbook list has commentary on individual handbooks and links to further commentary on most of the handbooks first published before the end of the Ming dynasty in 1644.
+In all I have reconstructed and recorded approximately 300 melodies from these and a few later handbooks.
+These sources include the following (with links showing the number of melodies I have reconstructed from that handbook):7

 #4-6.
 Taiyin Daquanji / Taigu Yiyin (all 5; orig.
 Song dynasty)